 The Palais Bourbon housed the National Assembly, and its pedimented, collonaded front was inspired by the Madeleine Church at the far end of the short perspective crossing the Place de la Concorde.

 The Pont de la Concorde

-The Pont de la Concorde, crossing the Seine and linking the Place de la Concorde to the Palais Bourbon was completed in 1791 with many of its stones taken from the dismantled Bastille fortress.
-When complete, it was said that the people of Paris could from then on ride roughshod over the ancient fortress.
+The Pont de la Concorde, crossing the Seine and linking the Place de la Concorde to the Palais Bourbon, was completed in 1791, with many of its stones taken from the dismantled Bastille fortress.
+When complete, it was said that the people of Paris could ride roughshod over the ancient fortress.

 Until the mid-2010s, a Ferris wheel stood in the centre of the square during the Christmas period.
 It allowed taking beautiful pictures from the beautiful perspective of the Champs-Elysées.

 Did you like what you read?
 If so, I invite you to leave a comment below.
 Tell us what the most exciting thing you learnt from the article was!

 Also, make sure to pin the image below on Pinterest: